-The Target of Evaluation (TOE) for Tenable.sc consists of the mandatory functionality prescribed by the App PP and TLS Package, as well as some selection-based functionality where needed.
+The Target of Evaluation (TOE) for NNM consists of the mandatory functionality prescribed by the App PP and TLS Package, as well as some selection-based functionality where needed.

 The logical boundary is summarized in section 2.4.2 below.
-In general, the following Tenable.sc capabilities are considered to be within the scope of the TOE:
+In general, the following NNM capabilities are considered to be within the scope of the TOE:

-- Protection of sensitive data at rest: the TOE uses encryption to protect credentials and other sensitive data. - Protection of data in transit: the TOE secures data in transit between itself and its operational environment using TLS and HTTPS.
-Note that the TOE also has one logical interface that uses SSH but it relies on the underlying OS platform to provide this. - Trusted updates: the TOE provides visibility into its current running version and the vendor distributes updates to it that are digitally signed so that administrators can securely maintain upto-date software. - Remote administration: the TOE provides a Web GUI to administer its security functions.
-Note however that the bulk of the product's administration functions are outside the scope of the App PP and TLS Package and are therefore not part of the TOE. - Cryptographic services: the TOE includes an implementation of OpenSSL with NIST-validated algorithm services that it uses to secure data at rest and in transit. - Secure interaction with operating system: the TOE is designed to interact with its underlying host operating system platform in such a way that the TOE cannot be used as an attack vector to compromise an operating system.
+- Protection of sensitive data at rest: the TOE uses encryption to protect credentials and other sensitive data. - Protection of data in transit: the TOE secures data in transit between itself and its operational environment using TLS and HTTPS. - Trusted updates: the TOE provides visibility into its current running version and the vendor distributes updates to it that are digitally signed so that administrators can securely maintain upto-date software. - Remote administration: the TOE provides a Web GUI to administer its security functions.
+Note however that the bulk of the product's administration functions are outside the scope of the App PP and TLS Package and are therefore not part of the TOE. - Cryptographic services: the TOE includes an implementation of OpenSSL with NIST-validated algorithm services that it uses to secure data at rest and in transit.

+Secure interaction with operating system: the TOE is designed to interact with underlying host operating system platforms in such a way that the TOE cannot be used as an attack vector to compromise an operating system.

-The TOE's scanning, data collection, vulnerability analysis, analytics, and incident response capabilities are outside the scope of the TOE, as is any other product behavior that is not described in the App PP or TLS Package.
-The content and execution of plugins is similarly excluded from the TOE, although they are discussed in the context of network communications because the TSF must use platform network resources to acquire them and make them available to environmental applications.
+The TOE's data collection capabilities are outside the scope of the TOE, as is any other product behavior that is not described in the App PP or TLS Package.
+The content and execution of plugins is similarly excluded from the TOE, although they are discussed in the context of network communications because the TSF must use platform network resources to acquire them.